NeoLegends/sutp/standard/SUTP.md

 When A receives a segment `s` containing payload data from B it must:

 1. Check whether A's current remaining window size allows processing `s`
-    - If it does not, [`Send a segment`](#action-send-segment) containing a NAK to B and return.
+    - If it does not tag the segment with NAK, discard the data, and return.
 1. Check whether the CRC-32 sum matches
     - If it does not, discard the segment and continue with step 7
 1. Mark `s` as successfully received
-1. Check if `s` has the expected next sequence number
-    - If not, set timer `rTimeout` for the missing segments.
-If `rTimeout` elapses before those segments are successfully received mark them as unsuccessfully sent
 1. Subtract the size of `s` from the current window size
 1. Check if the window size has become close to 0 (by some implementation-specific margin)
     - If it does, immediately [`Send a segment`](#action-send-segment) ACKing `s` and potentially other successfully received segments and report the current window size.
 Return
     - If it does not, continue normally
 1. Apply a [sampling mechanism](http://reactivex.io/documentation/operators/sample.html) for all events leading up to here.
 The authors recommend an interval of about 200ms
-1. [`Send a segment`](#action-send-segment) containing a SACK chunk for all outstanding segments to be ACKed and NAKed.
+1. [`Send a SACK`](#action-send-sack) for all outstanding segments to be ACKed and NAKed.

 ### Connection Shutdown